Precision Miters with Hand Toolswith Mason McBrien

 About the Instructor:

 Mason transitioned to furniture making 20 years ago, after many years in the business of antiques and historic home restoration.
-He has spent the last decade at the Center for Furniture Craftsmanship in Rockport, Maine.
-There he serves as Facilities Mananger and Staff Instructor and continues to make high end commissions for clients in over twenty states and ten countries.
+He spent the last decade at the Center for Furniture Craftsmanship in Rockport, Maine serving as the Facilities Manager and Staff Instructor.
+He continues to make high end commissions for clients in over twenty states and ten countries.
 His work is inspired by historic forms blended with contemporary aesthetics.
-Emphasis on the finesse of hand-tool work is crtitical to this process and the quality results.
+Emphasis on the finesse of hand-tool work is critical to this process and the quality results.
 He looks forward to sharing this with the students in his class.

 Below are some of the tools we'll learn about in the class.
 We encourage you to bring your own tools or buy the required tools when you get here, as there are not enough classroom tools to outfit everyone.

 Please do not bring tools in need of repair or major fettling – there will not be time to fully tune them for use during the workshop.

 Please keep in mind, the best way to guarantee available tools for the class is to call ahead with an order.
 Some items on this list may be specific to another toolmaker.
 Please call us with any questions.

 Note: The list below references tools Lie-Nielsen carries, though you are welcome to bring tools from other makers.